gpremel/cascada-master-server/README.md

 - Implement a keepalive for the clients
 - Modify `db.py` to allow using SQLite instead of MySQL/MariaDB
 - When the server restarts after having started a task, it should resume from where it was, so as to avoid redoing any (potentially time-consumming) computation.
 While it is already the case, the server starts from zero and for each configuration generated it checks its existance in the database; if it already exists, the configuration is skipped and not handed to the clients.
 This is not a very efficient behavior: it can sometimes take several minutes for the server to reach its past position.
 While it is resuming, no client can connect.
 This does however works well if the databse if fragmented.
 A solution should be found to make the resuming process faster.
 This should be considered the top priority issue.
+- Allow the master server to allocate whole chunks of tasks to other, sub-master servers that could then distribute them to the slave servers to increase scalability.